 Real-time versus Scheduled Matching

 By default, Groove scans your Salesforce org every 60 minutes for new lead matches.
-If you want Groove the match leads instantly when they are created or when they are updated, you can set up a process builder workflow that triggers the lead matching job directly.
+If you want Groove to match leads instantly when they are created/updated, you can set up a process builder workflow that triggers the lead matching job directly.
 In order to do so, follow these instructions:

 - Create a process builder workflow on the Lead object

 - Choose between the options "only when a record is created" and

 "when a record is created or edited" depending on whether you need the lead matcher to run when the lead is created or when the lead is updated too.